-While buying property, it is important to do a site visit as a way of verification that the property really exists.
+While buying property, it is important to do a physical site visit as a way of verification that the property really exists.
 Some people have lost millions buying non-existent land/property, and a site visit should be made to avert this.

-It is done after obtaining the property maps, and the visit should include the buyer, the seller, and the surveyor to verify the dimensions.
+Site visit is done after obtaining the property maps, and the visit should include the buyer, the seller, and the surveyor to verify the dimensions.
 The three also check the beacons, and if they are not there, they should be erected to avoid future disputes.

 Individual sellers might at times not facilitate site visits so you might be required to make your own arrangements convenient for all stakeholders.
 As a company, however, we understand that it is important for you as a land investor to fully understand the area while gauging your option.
 For that reason, we offer free daily site visit Monday to Sunday at the convenience of our clients.